camunda/camunda-8-js-sdk/README.md

 Some number values - for example: "_total returned results_ " - may be specified as `int64` in the API specifications.
 Although these numbers will usually not contain unsafe values, they are always serialised to `string`.

 For `int64` values whose type is not known ahead of time, such as job variables, you can pass an annotated data transfer object (DTO) to decode them reliably.
-If no DTO is specified, the default behavior of the SDK is to serialise all numbers to JavaScript `number`, and if a number value is detected at a runtime that cannot be accurately stored as `number`, to throw an exception.
+If no DTO is specified, the default behavior of the SDK is to serialise all numbers to JavaScript `number`, and to throw an exception if a number value is detected at a runtime that cannot be accurately represented as the JavaScript `number` type (that is, a value greater than 2^53-1).

 ## Authorization